GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 ## Drop Budget numbers in without pulling first

-When you first open the Budget Upload tab, there will be a range of blank rows available for you to drop Budget values immediately.
+On opening the Budget Upload tab, there will be a range of blank rows available for you to immediately drop Budget values.

 ![](/images/WCNTraining/Budget/BudgetUpload_BlankRowsDefault.png)

 If you need to add more blank rows, insert new rows in the middle of the blank rows.
-This will automatically copy the formatting, and include the new rows in the Save formula range.
+This will automatically copy the formatting and include the new rows in the Save formula range.

 ![](/images/WCNTraining/Budget/BudgetUpload_InsertNewRowsMiddle.png)

-If you are starting with an empty sheet, you can insert new rows like before.
+If you're starting with an empty sheet, you can insert new rows like before.
 You will need to check the Save formula to make sure the save range includes all of the new rows.

 ![](/images/WCNTraining/Budget/BudgetUpload_InsertNewRowsFromEmpty.png)